 In-Home Newborn Sessions

-I like to ask parents ahead of time what kind of photos are you looking for and what are you comfortable with.
+I like to ask parents ahead of time what kind of photos are looking for and what are comfortable with.
 Is a family photo the most important to you, or is it a posed photo of just the baby?
 I do several setups as I like to give a selection of photos that you can choose from.

 I will be mainly handling your baby, although I do ask for dad or mom to help sometimes if I can't get the baby to settle.
 I like to be the one handling and soothing the baby as passing the baby once asleep, has proven to be more difficult with babies that are light sleepers.

-Once you are here, I like to have you sit back and relax (unless I need your help with making sure your baby is safe during a pose).
+Once you are here, I like to have you sit back and relax (unless I need your help making sure your baby is safe during a pose).
 Thanks again for choosing me to capture such a wonderful time in your lives <3

 I like to keep my sessions pretty laid back.
-Yes I do ask for posed photos, but I also like to capture the in-between moments of you interacting with one another.
+Yes, I do ask for posed photos, but I also like to capture the in-between moments of you interacting with one another.
 Family sessions are held either outdoors or in your home for a "lifestyle session".
 I find children don't have the best time when we are all asking them to smile and look at the camera, I prefer to capture your children how they are.
 Like that look your daughter always gives, or that goofy face your son always does.

 When scheduling an outdoor session, I prefer to do early morning (from 8:00-10:00), and evening (from 6:00-9:00).
 If it is a cloudy, overcast day, the time of day isn't really important.
 I also know that working small children, having them come out at 7:00 p.m. isn't ideal so I am a little more flexible.
 However, outdoor sessions are not done between 12:00 and 3:00.

+I also offer baby mini sessions in the studio, and you can choose to use any of the above outfits.
+These are mainly for babies that can sit independently (6+ months).
 I look forward to working with you and I am sure you will love your photos :)